ec-jrc/re3gistry/README.md

 ## Release Plan

-The **Re3gistry software v2** is currently being finalised and tested, with a target release date in October 2019.
+The **Re3gistry software v2** is currently being tested, with a target release date as open source project in February 2019.

-A development collaboration with **National Land Survey of Finland** has been set up to work on the implementation of the missing **data cache** and **data API** module.
+A development collaboration with **National Land Survey of Finland** has been set up to work on the implementation of the **data cache** and **data API** module.
 Below there is an approximate release plan for the Re3gistry 2.

-**July**
+**December**

- - The JRC launched a test-bed on the Editing interface and on the Bulk import.
+ - The JRC will launch a test-bed on the system.
 If you want to participate in the test-bed get in contact with us at jrc-inspire-support@ec.europa.eu
- - The JRC is testing the Data API provided by the National Land Survey of Finland.

-**August**

- - The JRC and the National Land Survey of Finland will work together to fine tune the Data API
- - In parallel, the progress on the Data API will be tested, and the work on the service front-end user interface will be started

-**September**

-- The JRC will integrate the service front-end with the new Data API
-- The JRC and the National Land Survey of Finland will test the overall application

-**October**
+**February**

-- Planned release of v2
+- Planned release of v2 as open source project